City Crime Score

 Is Palmer, MA safe?

-What types of crime are most common in Palmer?
+What are the safest neighborhoods in Palmer?